gobind452/OptimalBlackJack/README.md

 # Optimal BlackJack

-Calculates the optimal action for any player and dealer initial card configuration in BlackJack modeling the game as a Markov Decision Process and using policy iteration
+Calculates the optimal action for any player and dealer initial card configuration in BlackJack, modeling the game as a Markov Decision Process and using policy iteration

 Rules - https://wizardofodds.com/games/blackjack/basics/ (Surrender not allowed in the code)